phdtrong/PortfolioProjects/project15/readme.md

-This is a list of all projects for Machine Learning Specialization @ Stanford U ft.
+This is a list of all projects for TensorFlow Certificate @ Stanford U, DeepLearning.AI ft.
 Coursera